 Best things to do in Yoho National Park

-Takakkaw Falls is a about 15km off the main road in Yoho National Park.
+Takakkaw Falls is about 15km off the main road in Yoho National Park.
 Its highest point is 380 metres which makes it the 2nd tallest waterfall in Canada.
 You can follow the path to near the base of the waterfall and enjoy a cooling spray too.

 Climb Paget Peak